pakdos89-ui/Cancer-Pain-Management-E-Module/README.md

 - 38% were worried about legal issues.

 <img width="902" height="527" alt="Poor Pain Mx" src="https://github.com/user-attachments/assets/78c10fb3-9aad-4dc0-bb4f-feae55c186e7" />
+Image 1: Causes of Poor Pain Management

 Thus pain should be routinely assessed at regular interval as the 5th vital sign during routine observation to advocate “Pain as the 5th Vital Sign” initative.

 We can do pain scoring by using pain assessment tool that is recommended for use in our hospitals is the Ministry of Health (MOH) pain scale, a scale that combines NRS, the VAS and faces scale for a more comprehensive assessment.

 <img width="631" height="170" alt="Picture 3" src="https://github.com/user-attachments/assets/11491c65-b748-45f4-b396-ab4c20c3a808" />
+Image 2: Pain Assessment Tool used in Ministry of Health Malaysia settings

 ### Quiz 2
 Which of the following is part of cancer pain management?